-St Chad's CofE Nursery & Infant School uses the Contextual Safeguarding School Beyond Referrals Self-Assessment Toolkit & Guidance to self-assess our response to harmful sexual behaviour.
-All relevant policies will be updated to reflect the lessons learnt and consideration given to the wider cultural issues within St Chad's CofE Nursery & Infant School that enabled the behaviour to occur.
+The school uses the Contextual Safeguarding School Beyond Referrals Self-Assessment Toolkit & Guidance to self-assess our response to harmful sexual behaviour.
+All relevant policies will be updated to reflect the lessons learnt and consideration given to the wider cultural issues within the school that enabled the behaviour to occur.

 Where the victim or alleged perpetrator transfers to another education setting, the designated safeguarding lead will ensure the new provider will be made aware of any on-going support needs (and will discuss this with the victim and where appropriate their parents, as to the most suitable way of doing this) as well as transferring the safeguarding/child protection file.
 In the case of the alleged perpetrator, where appropriate, this will also include potential risks to other children and staff.
-See Section 6.
+See Section 5.
 Responding to concerns about a child's welfare - record keeping.